 America Is Losing In The Middle East

 The Middle East is becoming a lost cause for the United States.
 The Iraq war, Afghanistan war, and sending troops into Syria has cost the United Staes trillions of dollars and manpower.
-Recently, there are new tensions with America and Iran.
-The questions that need to be asked is invading Iran rebalance America’s position in the Middle East, and if it doesn’t, then what will be America’s position in the Middle East.
+Recently, there are new tensions between America and Iran.
+The questions that need to be asked is invading Iran rebalance America’s position in the Middle East, and if it doesn’t, then what will be America’s position in the Middle East?

 Many Iranian proxy groups are in Iraq, Yemen, Gaze, Syria, Lebanon, and other nations.
 The goal of Iran is to push out America out of the region.
 Iran is slowly achieving that goal by funding proxy groups, such as Hezbollah.
 With US troops withdrawing from Syria, being pushed out of Afghanistan and Iraq.
 If the United States does invade Iran, then the goal is to remove the government for a pro-American stance, eliminate financial support to these proxy groups, and to regain influence in Iraq, Syria, and any country where Iran has influence.

 In the end, the United States is losing influence in the Middle East slowly.
-The Iranian government will continue to push the United States, and it’s allies out of the Middle East.
+The Iranian government will continue to push the United States and it’s allies out of the Middle East.
 However, the United States government might take military action against Iran to change the government and stop funding to Iranian proxies to restore America’s influence in the Middle East.
 On the other hand, an invasion of Iran can make America struck in another quagmire in the Middle East, which can make the American position much worse if an Iranian-American war is prolonged.

 Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of any agency.